AlphMars/mvSuSiE-parallelisation/README.md

 <br>

+IV.
 Checking the results
 ------------------------------------
 Results from mvSuSiE are dense of informations.
 Here's what I checked for the purpose of my paper.

-### Successful and unsuccessful fits, null CS
+### 1. Successful and unsuccessful fits, null CS
 ```r
 res <- readRDS("mvsusie_results_with_prior.rds")
 library(purrr)